A joint revocable trust is a trust that is set up for two people. It is funded with separate or common property.

 Can I make my own living trust?
 Before hiring an estate planning lawyer, some look at the cheap “do-it-yourself” approach.
 Generic prepackaged trusts and sample estate plans are available on the internet.
 These assembly-line-type trusts are peddled to a mass audience.
 Most clients are not trained in estate planning.
 They do not realize that any number of scenarios can arise.
 If not addressed in the trust, it could result in legal warfare.
 It can also involve a probate court after the person’s death.

 How much does it cost to set up a living trust?
 The cost of hiring an estate planning attorney can vary from one law firm to another.
 Factors in the cost include the estate’s size and whether the trust is for a married couple or a single person.
 Attorney fees range from $750 to $1,500 and can go higher for wealthy estates.

 What is the purpose of a living trust?
 A revocable living trust has many goals.
 A revocable living trust is designed to avoid probate.
-It provides protection for your beneficiary’s inheritance.
+It protects your beneficiary’s inheritance.

 Complete this form and we’ll get back to you within 24 hours